 WHO CAN I SUE?

-Typically, the most common party to sue if you have been bitten by a dog will be the dog’s owner.
-The dog’s owner may be liable if the dog bites you, especially if the owner was negligent in failing to properly restrain the dog, such as by not complying with a local leash law.
+The dog's owner is typically the most common party to sue if a dog has bitten you.
+The dog’s owner may be liable if the dog bites you, especially if the owner was negligent in restraining the dog by not complying with a local leash law.
 The owner may also be liable in some cases if the dog’s “dangerous propensities” were already known, such as if the dog had previously bitten someone.

 Further, you may also be able to sue the homeowner if the dog bite occurred on the homeowner’s property.
 Generally, the homeowner’s or renter’s insurance policy may cover these claims.
-These policies typically provide coverage for any injuries, damages, or accidents that may occur on the homeowner’s property, including dog bites.
+These policies typically cover any injuries, damages, or accidents that may occur on the homeowner’s property, including dog bites.

 FILING A DOG BITE CLAIM